JaccoR/hass-entso-e/README.md

 ------
 ## Configuration

 The sensors can be added using the web UI or in configuration.yaml.
 In the web UI you can add your API-key and country and the sensors will automatically be added to your system.
 In the optional field `Additional Cost Template` a template for additional costs like hourly fixed costs can be added.
+When left empty, no additional costs are added.
 More information [here](#additional-cost-template).

  An example configuration is given below:
 ```